 They're probably not making ends meet.

-They're probably you know doing what so many people are doing right now, and that's you know, living on their credit cards at this point.
+They're probably, you know, doing what so many people are doing right now, and that's, you know, living on their credit cards at this point.

-And you know, just buy your electric car, we'll give you a little discount.
+And, you know, just buy your electric car.

 Oh, okay.

-Well, you're gonna get the other twelve, thirteen thousand dollars for that electric car.
+Well, you're going to get the other $12,000, $13,000 for that electric car.

 I mean, this is just insanity on every level.

-Uh and speaking of the IRS, it's kind of like Lois Lerner on steroids.
+And speaking of the IRS, it's kind of like Lois Lerner on steroids.

 Anyway, a few days later, Musk ripped Biden himself.

-Now the IRS has been caught.
+Now, the IRS has been caught.

-According to the Wall Street Journal, top U.S. officials who oversee the IRS are expressing growing dismay with a year old DC mystery, how confidential information about the nation's wealthiest and highest income taxpayers, including Bezos and Elon Musk, became public.
+According to the Wall Street Journal, top U.S. officials who oversee the IRS are expressing growing dismay with a year-old DC mystery, how confidential information about the nation's wealthiest and highest income taxpayers, including Bezos and Elon Musk, became public.

-Extensive disclosures to news organizations, ProPublica, made public the tax figures of many of the most well-known ultra-wealthy Americans showing their incomes, their payments, their tax strategies, and there's been no arrests nor any official hint on how the wall of secrecy around the tax records was broken.
+Extensive disclosures to news organizations, ProPublica, made public the tax figures of many of the most well-known, ultra-wealthy Americans showing their incomes, their payments, their tax strategies, and there's been no arrests nor any official hint on how the wall of secrecy around the tax records was broken.

 Unbelievable.

-If you're if you're sending your kids to school and you're in, you we pay a fortune per capita on education per student, and you're getting horrible results for your kids, and you're sending your kids to awful schools.
+If you're sending your kids to school and we pay a fortune per capita on education per student and you're getting horrible results for your kids and you're sending your kids to awful schools, how do you look at the Democratic Party and keep re-electing them in these deep blue states?

-Or Afghanistan for that matter, or the war in Europe for that matter.
+Or Afghanistan for that matter, or the war in Europe for that matter?

-You know, when you when you have to pay, you know, double what you were paying for a gallon of gasoline under Donald Trump.
+How do you look, how do you feel when you can barely afford to make ends meet now, if at all, you know, when you have to pay, you know, double what you were paying for a gallon of gasoline under Donald Trump?

 How do you feel when you go grocery shopping and you're paying twice what you used to pay because of Biden inflation?